As part of The Leven Programme, Green Action Trust has been working to develop designs for a Nature Network in the River Park along the River Leven.

 - Build the sense of place of the Leven valley.

-With the development phase completed, the interactive StoryMap with the proposed design is now available for the public here.
+With the development phase completed, the interactive StoryMap with the proposed design is now available to view here.

 If you have any questions or feedback about the StoryMap and designs, please email [email protected]